bartolomej/soundverse/README.md

 An interactive visual sound experience, made in WebGL 🎶.

 ## Architecture
-This app has two major modules:
+This app has two top level modules:
 - `engine`: 3D rendering engine that uses WebGL
 - `app`: application specific logic

 Engine module has a similar API to some other well known 3D rendering libraries like [Three.js](https://threejs.org/), so this module could be replaced with some 3rd party library without much of a hassle.

-App module also has a few useful classes (located in `app/sound` module) that are useful for retrieving, playing and analyzing sound data.
+App module also has a few useful classes (located in [`app/sound`](./src/app/sound) module) that are used for retrieving, playing and analyzing sound data.

 ## Custom shaders